iterative/mlem.ai/content/docs/user-guide/remote-objects.md

 💾 Saving model to s3://example-mlem-get-started/.mlem/model/rf.mlem
 ```

-The `rf` model from S3 bucket `example-mlem-get-started` can now be
+The `rf` model from S3 bucket `example-mlem-get-started` can also be
 [loaded via API](#loading-objects-api) or used in the CLI as though it existed
 locally: